jtlandis/ggside/cran-comments.md

 ## Downstream dependencies

-All reverse dependencies checked with `revdepcheck::revdep_check()` using R CMD - No issues detected.
+We checked 6 reverse dependencies (3 from CRAN + 3 from Bioconductor) with `revdepcheck::revdep_check()`, comparing R CMD check results across CRAN and dev versions of `ggside`.

+ * We saw 0 new problems
+ * We failed to check 0 packages